scalajeremy/Jekyll-workshop/4_plugins.md

 # 4. Plugins

-To use plugins, you need to add them to a Bundler group in your Gemfile.
+To use plugins, you need to add them to a Bundler group in your `Gemfile`.
 One usefull plugin is jekyll-admin so we will use it as an example.

 ```ruby
 # If you have any plugins, put them here!